 1776 Country Club Rd., Woodburn, Oregon 97071

-In Oregon's Beautiful Willamette Valley, Established 55+ Woodburn Estates Has Single Family Homes, a Clubhouse, a Golf Course, a Restaurant and a Quiet Quality
+In Oregon's Scenic Willamette Valley, Wooded 55+ Woodburn Estates Has Single Family Homes, Condos, Manufactured Homes, a Clubhouse, a Golf Course, a Restaurant and a Quiet Quality

-Woodburn sits surrounded by farmland south of Portland in Oregon's fertile Willamette Valley and is the site of Woodburn Estates, a settled 55+ community with 1,510 single family homes.
-Constuction took place between 1961 and 1995, giving the development settled, quiet quality.
+Woodburn sits surrounded by farmland south of Portland in Oregon's fertile Willamette Valley and is the site of Woodburn Estates, a settled 55+ community with more than 1,500 single family homes, condominiums and manufactured homes.
+Construction took place between 1961 and 1995.

-All owners are members of the Woodburn Estates and Golf Corporation and must pay an annual membership fee (rumored to be $650).
+All owners are members of the Woodburn Estates and Golf Corporation and must pay an annual membership fee (rumored to be less than $1,000).
 Membership allows complete access to the 5,398-yard golf course, putting greens, pro shop and attendant activities.

 Sandwiched between the Cascade and Coastal mountain ranges, residents are minutes from hiking and biking.
 Woodburn has museums, galleries, and an outlet mall.
 Chemeketa Community College offers a wealth of personal enrichment opportunities.
 The city manages parks, an aquatic center, and a portion of the Mill Creek Greenway Trail.
 Woodburn's La Fiesta Mexicana celebrates the end of harvest with parades,